 Roasted potato salad

-The Dish On Healthy recipe suggests swapping out full-fat mayo for the lighter avocado oil mayo.
+The Dish On Healthy recipe suggests swapping out full-fat mayo for a lighter avocado oil mayo.
 I also like adding in some small chopped-up onions or pickles for a bit of extra crunch.

 Vegetable skewers are a fun way to make sure everyone gets one of their 5-a-day.